 The civil rights movement is one of the most significant sources of social change in the United States during the 20th Century.
 This course analyzes the structure and dynamics of the civil rights movement from the viewpoints of history, sociology, and political science.
-Focus is placed on the roles of organizations, resources, leadership, recruitment, commitment, values, ideology, political
+Focus is placed on the roles of organizations, resources, leadership, recruitment, commitment, values, ideology, political culture, gender, and counter-movements.

-HSTA160 S 3 credits Introduction to the American West Core III
+HSTA160 S 3 credit

+Introduction to the American West